WWU Scholarships for Incoming Freshmen and Transfer Students

 Passport for Foster Youth Promise Program

-The Passport to College Promise Scholarship program helps students from foster care prepare for and succeed in college.
+The Passport to College Promise Scholarship program helps students who have been in foster care, or who are unaccompanied homeless youth, prepare for and succeed in college.
 Through Passport, students receive a scholarship that assists with the cost of attending college (tuition, fees, books, housing, transportation, and some personal expenses), specialized support services from college staff, and priority consideration for the State Need Grant and State Work Study programs.

 Application Location: http://www.readysetgrad.org/college/passport-foster-youth-promise-program